nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `help` or `help [COMMAND]`

+* The `COMMAND` refers to any valid command that is implemented.

 Examples:
-* `help` Shows the list of commands.
+* `help` Shows the list of valid commands.
 * `help find` Shows the description of `find` command.
 * `help add` Shows the description of `add` command.

-Examples:
-* `find Mac` returns `MacDonald`
-* `find fairprice` returns `NTUC Fairprice` <br>

 ### Viewing a client : `view`

-`view` displays the remarks and transaction log of the specified client.
+Displays the remarks and transactions of the specified client.

 Format: `view INDEX`

 * Views the client at the specified `INDEX`.
-* The index refers to the index number shown in the displayed client list.
+* The `INDEX` refers to the index number shown in the displayed client list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The `INDEX` **must be a positive integer** 1, 2, 3, …​

+### Getting the User Guide: `user_guide`

+Returns the url to this user guide.

+Format: `user_guide`

+* Displays a pop-up that contains the url to this user guide.

+Examples:
+* `user_guide` return the url of this user guide.

 ### Sorting the address book: `sort`

-Coming soon.
+Sorts the specified client's transaction by either the latest transaction or oldest transaction.

+Format: `sort INDEX latest` or `sort INDEX oldest`

+* The `INDEX` refers to the index number shown in the displayed client list.
+* The `INDEX` **must be a positive integer** 1, 2, 3, …​
+* If no clients made any transactions, the transaction section will be blank.

+Examples:
+* `sort 1 latest` displays the 1st client transactions sorted by the latest transaction on top.
+* `sort 5 oldest` displays the 5th client transactions sorted by the oldest transaction on top.

 ### Creating a Transaction: `buy` or `sell`

-Creates a transaction related to a client (buy/sell).
+Creates a  `buy` or `sell` transaction linked to a client.

-Format:
+Formats:

-- `buy INDEX q/QUANTITY g/GOODS price/PRICE`
+`buy INDEX q/QUANTITY g/GOODS price/PRICE [d/DATE]`

-- `sell INDEX q/QUANTITY g/GOODS price/PRICE`
+`sell INDEX q/QUANTITY g/GOODS price/PRICE [d/DATE]`

+* The `INDEX` refers to the index number shown in the displayed client list.
+* The `INDEX` **must be a positive integer** 1, 2, 3, …​
+* The `QUANTITY` refers to the amount of the goods transacted.
+* The `QUANTITY` should only contain numbers and be at least 1 digit long.
+* The `GOODS` refers to the name of the goods transacted.
+* The `GOODS` should only contain alphanumeric characters, and it should not be blank.
+* The `PRICE` refers to the price of the goods transacted.
+* The `PRICE` should only contain numbers, and it should be at least 1 digit long.
+* The `DATE` refers to the date of the transaction.
+* The `DATE` should only be in the format of DD/MM/YYYY.
+If no `DATE` is entered, the default date will be the current date that the user enters the transaction.

 Examples:
-- `buy 3 q/100 g/apples price/1.5`
+* `buy 3 q/100 g/apples price/1.5` Makes a buy transaction from the 3rd client in the list.
-- `sell 3 q/50 g/Chicken price/5.55`
+* `sell 1 q/50 g/Chicken price/5.55 d/07/11/2000` Makes a sell transaction to the 1st client in
+the list on the 07/11/2000.

 ### Saving the data